MaddyGuthridge/COMP3891/File Systems/file system.md

 | Access control                        | No access control                                                                           |

 A file system can also provide tools for formatting, defragmentation, backup, consistency checking, and error correction.

+## File system optimisation

+A good file system will optimise for the following